 The most effective treatment that a person can receive is one that addresses both the behavior and the underlying cause.
 A therapist will help a person discover what is driving their need to chew their cheeks and develop a plan for managing the cause.

 There is no robust evidence to show that special diets, electrical stimulation, hypnosis, massage, or other practices are effective in treating body-focused repetitive behaviors.

 If a person is regularly biting their cheek by accident, they should consult a dentist.
 The dentist will be able to determine the reason and help correct any misalignments.

 Chronic cheek biting requires medical attention to address the cause of the behavior.
-Some people for whom cheek biting is a self-injurious behavior are unaware of the problem and may not seek medical attention.
+Some people for whom cheek biting is a self-injurious behavior are unaware of the problem and

 The loved ones of a person with body-focused repetitive behaviors can maintain a supportive relationship with the individual and encourage them to speak with a doctor or therapist if they have concerns.